trongbang86/crawler/README.md

 - crawler.sql is the database schema where the extracted data is stored

 A list of available commands:
-- `gradle eclipse`: To generate Eclipse project's settings
+- `gradle eclipse`: generate Eclipse project's settings
+- `gradle clean`: clean the build directory
-- `gradle test`: To run unit testing for Scala
+- `gradle test`: run unit testing for Scala